-Short-stay outliers-LTCHs are paid adjusted PPS rates for patients who have short stays.
-Short-stay outliers (SSOs) are cases with a length of stay less than or equal to five-sixths of the geometric average length of stay for the MS-LTC-DRG.
+are cases with a length of stay less than or equal to five-sixths of the geometric average length of stay for the MS-LTC-DRG.
 For SSOs, LTCHs are paid a rate equal to an amount that is a blend of the IPPS amount for the MS-DRG and 120 percent of the LTCH per diem payment amount up to the full LTCH PPS standard federal payment rate.
 As the length of stay for the SSO increases, the portion of payment attributable to the LTCH per diem increases.

 High-cost outliers-LTCHs are paid outlier payments for patients who are extraordinarily costly.
 High-cost outlier cases are identified by comparing their costs to a threshold that is the MS-LTC-DRG payment for the case plus a fixed loss amount.
-Medicare pays 80 percent of the LTCHs' costs above the fixed loss amount, which is \$38,518 in 2023.
+Medicare pays 80 percent of the LTCHs' costs above the fixed loss amount, which is \$59,873 in 2024.
 High-cost outlier payments are funded by reducing the base payment amount for all cases paid under the LTCH PPS by about 8 percent.